LSeu-Open/AIEnhancedWork/README.md

 [Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) - Here you will find a crowdsourced open platform for LLM evals, to rank LLMs with the Elo ranking system.

-##  AI Code Suggestions and Autocompletion
+## Code Suggestions and Autocompletion

 AI-powered code suggestion and autocompletion tools enhance developer productivity by offering real-time, context-aware code recommendations, minimizing errors, and streamlining the coding process.